Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sit-defn-credit-card-number.md

 - nº. do cartão
 - no do cartão
 - no do cartao
-- No. do cartão
+- no. do cartão
-- No. do cartao
+- no. do cartao
 - Rupay
 - pago del sindicato
 - Unionpay